uw-windc/WiNDCRegional.jl/docs/src/quick_start.md

 ## Download the Raw Data

-The raw data can be downloaded from the WiNDC website.
+The raw data can be downloaded from [the following link](https://windc.wisc.edu/download?filename=b1b69504efef7fc44d6c18c7dd4dc4e5).
 Extract the data files to a local directory on your machine.
 You will need to provide the path to this directory when loading the data into Julia.

 ## Set up Julia Environment